 Outdoor activities are a great way to keep active and put the spring back into your step.
 Have you been more active now the days have got longer?
 Whether being more active is your goal or not.
 There’s always an opportunity to give an outdoor activity ago while we’re away.
 On the other hand, if there’s an activity, you’re passionate about – or want to try – you could make it the focus of your trip!

-If you’re looking for ideas to be more active throughout a holiday, we’ve shared a selection of outdoor activities which can enhance your health and wellbeing.
+If you’re looking for ideas to be more active throughout a holiday, we have a selection of outdoor activities to enhance your health and wellbeing.
 Some can be enjoyed during solo holidays.
 Others can be experienced while away with friends and family.

 Outdoor activities for solo travellers

-January is dog walking month, which may encourage you to remain active alongside your furry friend, and socialise with other walkers.
-Plus, the mental health benefits of walking with your dog include reducing the symptoms of stress and keeping the January blues at bay.
+Although January is dog walking month, which may have encouraged you to get more active with your furry friend and fellow dog walkers.
+Continue this outdoor activity throughout the year.
+For starters, the mental health benefits of walking with your dog reduce the symptoms of stress and will keep the blues at bay.
 Read our previous blog on dog walking for inspiration if you travel with a furry friend.